Vertical integration: Health care

-In the United States, major vertical mergers have included CVS Health's purchase of Aetna, and Cigna's purchase of Express Scripts.
+Within healthcare systems, horizontal integration is generally much more prominent.
+However, in the United States, major vertical mergers have included CVS Health's purchase of Aetna, and Cigna's purchase of Express Scripts.
+The integration of CVS Health and Aetna resulted in the combination of one of the nation's largest health insurance companies with a pharmaceutical company seen all across the U.S. The vertical merge allowed CVS-Aetna to regulate more of the healthcare and delivery chain and gave them the ability to provide higher quality care to consumers.
+One of the most significant advantages to this integration is the reduction in costs for healthcare.

-General retail

-Amazon.com has been criticized for being anti-competitive as both an owner and participant of its dominant online marketplace.
-In office products, Sycamore Partners owns both Staples, Inc., a major retailer, and Essendant, a dominant wholesaler.

 Electric utilities

 Before a wave of deregulation at the end of 20th century, most electric utilities were vertically integrated and provided electric generation, transmission, distribution, and sales.
 These were not just conglomerates with a common accounting department: there was just one profit center in sales, and costs of transmission and distribution were not separated.
 Partial deregulation in the US in 1978 (PURPA) forced the utilities to buy electricity outside if the rates were competitive; this gave rise to independent power producers.
 The other deviation from the vertical integration model were local distribution companies in some towns and regions.
 In the US 250 vertically integrated companies provided 85% of electrical generation.
 As of 2022, this "public utility" model was still utilized in some US states, mostly in the Mountain West, Great Plains, and Southeast.